 In addition to the main Spitzkoppe mountain, there are a few clusters of massive rock formations.
 We set up camp on the base of one of many rock formations for the night.

 On our 2014 Overlanding trip with Acacia Africa, we arrived in Spitzkoppe, Namibia, on a nearly full moon.
 The air was clear and cool without a cloud in the sky.
 Even with the moon being full, the sky was packed with stars.

 Normally, the moon reflects light within the moisture and particles in the air, making it hard to see the stars.
 However, the sky around Spitzkoppe was so clear and far removed from the world we still saw a ton of stars.

 Visiting Spitzkoppe on a full moon might have actually helped the photos.
-The moon was so bright it felt like day time and we walked around without headlamps for most of the night.
-The moon also light up the rock formations adding a unique element to the night photos of Spitzkoppe.
+The moon was so bright it felt like daytime, and we walked around without headlamps for most of the night.
+The moon also lights up the rock formations, adding a unique element to the night photos of Spitzkoppe.

 I got out my tripod and followed my steps to take night photos in Africa and got a few of my favorite photos of our entire trip to Africa.

 As amazing as the main rock formation in Spitzkoppe was, I think the rock we parked our overland truck next to was nearly as impressive.
 The rock dwarfs our 20-meter long truck in what seemed like a single piece of stone.